SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 ![Create the first model](img/Snow4.4_DefineModel.png)

-Here we create `customers_nations` model that’s going to enrich our customers and produce a report of which customers show up in which geographic areas most commonly.
+Here we create a `customers_nations` model that’s going to enrich our customers and produce a report of which customers show up in which geographic areas most commonly.

 To create a new model:

-1. Click to **+ Add Model** in the sidebar, when hovering over Models section, or
+1. Click to **+ Add Model** in the sidebar, when hovering over the Models section, or
 2. Click the **Create Model** button.
 A model creation pop-up will appear with very similar options as the seed definition.
 3. Enter the **Model Name**.
+Since each Model defines a single table or view, the model name will also be the name of the table or view.
-4. Enter the **Model Path** which defines the location to store the Model's code in Git.
+4. Enter the **Model Path**, the desired directory folder in the Git repository where the Model's `.sql` file will be stored.
+Where is the table's data stored in the Warehouse?
+The table's warehouse, database, schema, and table location are defined by default in the attached Fabric.
 5. Finally save the Model by pressing **OK.**

 #### 4.4.1 Add Sources to the Model with Copilot